cfergusde/Leetcode-Practice/README.md

 -from Collections import dequeue (q.popleft(), q.popright())
 -recursion with trees (self.left, self.right)
 -objects in Python are pass-by-object-reference (mutable objects will be modified (ex: lists, etc) but non-mutable objects (ex: integers, strings, etc) will not be modified), passing a mutable object to a function in Python is conceptually similar to passing an object by reference in C++
+-linked lists in Python, range() function with additional parameters (range(len(myList) - 1, 0, -1)) starts at end of list and iterates one backwards each iteration, stopping at 0